pietroppeter/nobe/notes.md

   - either I add a theme object to block hierarchy (and a parent relationship to get theme from parent)
   - or I use a global theme object
 - maybe for the moment it is simpler the second option
+- but maybe it does not work, current implementation fails with `AttributeError: 'Theme' object has no attribute 'slide'` so the global object was not recognized (I though it was a pydantic)

+I am stuck

 ## Publishing the package